-A bug zapper may also be of use for killing the last stragglers, but is not the best strategy for killing whole swarms because they work slowly and passively, so by the time your bug zapper has done its job, the ants would have been dead anyway.
+A bug zapper may also be of use for killing the last stragglers, but is not the best strategy for killing whole swarms because they work slowly and are mostly only effective at night.
+By the time your bug zapper has done its job, the ants would have been dead anyway.

 Pesticides are not recommended for this step, since the ants will eventually die on their own.

 Step 3: Kill the Source of Ants